Already accepted to a volunteer crew? Please follow the instructions below.

 Important Crew Information

-1) The Crew Orientation Meeting is very helpful to get to know your staff leader and other crew members.
-It is Sunday, June 2, 1 pm–3 pm at Gate 3, Dutch Barn, Altamont Fairgrounds.
+1) The Crew Orientation Meeting will be held June 5, 2 pm at the Dutch Barn (at the Altamont Fairgrounds).
+It is very helpful to get to know your staff leader and other crew members.
+Wear your favorite Old Songs T-Shirt.

-2) If you want to camp or eat meals at our food service (creature comforts):
+2) Register above if you want to Camp, or Eat meals at our food service.

 A volunteer’s responsibility at the festival: